cran-task-views/Hydrology/hydrometeo.md

 -   <pkg>hydrostats</pkg> Calculates a suite of hydrologic indices for daily time series data that are widely used in hydrology and stream ecology.

--   <pkg priority="core">hydroTSM</pkg> Functions for management, analysis, interpolation and plotting of time series used in hydrology and related environmental sciences.
+-   <pkg>hydroTSM</pkg> Functions for management, analysis, interpolation and plotting of time series used in hydrology and related environmental sciences.
 In particular, this package is highly oriented to hydrological modelling tasks.

 -   <pkg>lfstat</pkg> Functions to compute and plot statistics described in the "Manual on Low-flow Estimation and Prediction", published by the World Meteorological Organisation (WMO).